-London is an ancient city, a royal city, a cathedral city, a stone city, more recently an Olympic city.
+London is an ancient city, a royal city, a cathedral city, a capital city and more recently an Olympic city.
 It’s filled with parks, palaces, pubs, and markets.
 London is yet to be discovered.
 It should be the eighth wonder of the world so here are a few things to know about this city.

 One: Roman City

 I hope it was a sunny afternoon when he arrived.
 Maybe there were foxes on the bank.
 Some wild flowers.
-Perhaps a few people were sitting in the back wondering what was going to happen next.
-Maybe some drizzle fell when they came ashore and they talked about the weather while they put the kettle on.
+Possibly a few people were sitting in the back wondering what was going to happen next.
+Then perhaps some drizzle fell when they came ashore and they talked about the weather while they put the kettle on.
 How very English!

 Poor Claudius doesn’t get a favourable write up in the history books.
 He’s painted as being unloved, a bit dim, but still he is the man who founded our Londinium – just a port town, in the year 43.

-I guess he wasn’t happy here as he stayed for just two weeks – although the Roman Empire lasted 400 years.
+I guess he wasn’t happy here as he stayed for just two weeks– although the London branch of the Roman Empire lasted 400 years.
 That’s not a little bit of time.
 What they did for us was build the London wall.
-Strangely, it’s not Unesco listed and the parts that remain are ruins.
-Importantly it outlined the City of London, the backdrop we see today.
-Other than this though there’s little indication of its Roman beginnings.
+It’s not Unesco listed and the parts that remain are ruins.
+Importantly, it outlined the City of London, the backdrop known today as the financial district.

 Walk inside this ancient city at night and you’ll feel the history pulling you down its narrow alleyways.
-Head to the Monument, down Pudding Lane towards the Thames where you’ll hear the splashing of the water on the beaches and the bank.
+Head to the Monument, down Pudding Lane towards the Thames, passed St Magnus the Martyr and you’ll hear the splashing of the water on the bank.
 It’s spooky.
 You might bump into a famous ghost.
 Boo!

 - “Essential exercise” on memorial to war dead